Jong Chul Kim

 His work focuses on the rights of vulnerable migrants in Korea, including refugees, victims of human trafficking, and migrant detainees.
 He also specializes in business and human rights, and monitors human rights abuses committed by Korean companies overseas.
 He has conducted field investigations of human rights violations by Korean corporations in Bangladesh, Cambodia, India, Indonesia, Mexico, Uzbekistan, Vietnam.
 Most recently, with the International Organization on Migration, he conducted field research on the forced labor of Southeast Asian fishermen in Korean fishing vessels.
 In 2011-2012, he served as chair of the human rights department for the Korean Bar Association.
 In 2016, the Korean Bar Association awarded Kim with the prize for “Best Public Interest Lawyer.”
 In 2018, Kim received the Trafficking in Persons Report Hero Award from the U.S. State Department.

-At HRP, Kim will research the UN Human Rights Treaty Bodies’ jurisprudence on the topics of business and human rights and migration, and the extent to which their decisions are implemented.
+At HRP, Kim researched the UN Human Rights Treaty Bodies’ jurisprudence on the topics of business and human rights and migration, and the extent to which their decisions are implemented.